 The Caboose’s success has led to a series of spin-offs: the Caboose Ultralight, Big Caboose, Big Caboose Stand On Triple, and Caboose VaryLight.
 (There will be a quiz on this tomorrow).

-The Caboose Graphite Ultralight ($160 to $180, 22.6 lbs.) was originally 20% lighter than the original Caboose but now has lost even more weight–it’s 10% lighter than that!
+The Caboose Graphite Ultralight (Check on Amazon, 22.6 lbs.) was originally 20% lighter than the original Caboose but now has lost even more weight–it’s 10% lighter than that!
 It features a deluxe canopy with extension, universal car seat adapter, child tray and neoprene parent organizer.
-A rear seat accessory (Caboose Too seat) is available for an additional $35 to $120.
+A rear seat accessory (Caboose Too seat) is available for an additional $46.99.
 This seat also works on the regular Caboose and the Big Caboose, discussed next.

-Joovy is adding yet another Caboose to the line, the Caboose S (pictured at right).
+Joovy is adding yet another Caboose to the line, the Caboose S ($399.99,pictured at right).
 This single-to-double convertible stroller has a huge 50 SPF canopy to cover both kids, one hand standing fold, pedicure friendly brake, and four-wheel suspension.
 Each seat will accommodate kids up to 55 lbs. and they’ve added an extra two inches between the seats to give kids extra room.
 The stroller is car seat compatible (although you’ll need adapters for the rear position).
-It sells for $600 and has eight accessories available including a second toddler seat, bassinet ($160), parent organizer and cup holders.
+It has eight accessories available including a second toddler seat, bassinet, parent organizer and cup holders.
 There is also a platform for older kids to sit or stand.
-At the time of this writing, the stroller is only for sale on Joovy’s web site.

-The Groove Ultralight ($130 to $140, 14.9 lbs.; pictured at left) is an umbrella stroller with a partial seat recline (150 degrees) and an extended UV fabric canopy with sun visor.
+The Groove Ultralight ($139.20, 14.9 lbs.; pictured at left) is an umbrella stroller with a partial seat recline (150 degrees) and an extended UV fabric canopy with sun visor.
 The seat on the Groove is wider than most and it comes with mesh storage pockets and a parent organizer.
 The umbrella fold has an auto lock and it comes with a carry strap.
-A twin version of the Groove (the Twin Groove Ultralight, 26 lbs., $200 to $280) is also available.
+A twin version of the Groove (the Twin Groove Ultralight, 26 lbs., $255.00) is also available.
 This side by side should fit through standard door frames and has independent canopies and a compact fold.
+Stroller brand review: Joovy

 Our view.
 Of all the Caboose variations, we recommend the Joovy Caboose Ultralight as tops.
 Reader feedback on this model is mostly positive—the lighter weight makes it a worthy upgrade over the regular Caboose.
 Fans like the easy fold and compatibility with most infant car seats.
 Critics note that infant car seats must be strapped down (there is no click-in lock).
 And even when collapsed, the Caboose takes up a large amount of trunk real estate.